Wrinkles and Lax Skin

 Berman Skin Institute is one of the Botox company’s national physician training centers.

-We have been honored with the coveted Black Diamond classification by the makers of Botox, recognizing our clinic as the TOP 1% Most Experienced In The World!.
+We have been honored with the coveted Black Diamond classification by Allergan–the makers of Botox, recognizing Our Clinic In The TOP 1% Most Experienced In The World!

 Botox is the most commonly performed cosmetic procedure worldwide.